 Face it: You could be clueless about your customers' needs, and it's hurting your relationship with them and your own growth.

-Again: This is not a sale.
+This is not a sale.
 This is a partnership.
 It doesn't matter if the sale is a matter of seconds (buying an article of clothing) or a couple of years (selling software to whole companies) but in selling you have created the opportunity for a relationship.
-Hint: Don't let it slide on by.

 So how do you create a relationship?
 Assign account managers.
 Check in.
 Follow, like, and comment on their content on social media.
 Call for progress checkups.
-It's not rocket science.
 It's simple, honest, earnest communication.
 Trust is the antithesis to churn, and relationships build trust and show value.

 This one is so obvious I almost don't want to write it down.
 Notice throughout each best practice above, communication and contact is necessary for success.
 Good, consistent communication during the onboarding process will be what makes or breaks your relationship with your customer.
 Don't leave them at the sale!
 Be with them during the initial stages of your engagement and make sure they know you're available.